MrBroccoliJP/MatrixChrono/MatrixChrono_ESP32-NeoMatrix/README.md

     - **Approx. 0.3W per Neopixel at full brightness** (e.g., 256 Neopixels → ~77W).
     - Running Neopixels at full power is **unnecessary** as they become excessively bright.
     - The sketch includes a **(WIP) automatic brightness calibration** feature:
-      - It gradually increases brightness while monitoring power draw.
+      - It gradually increases brightness until the PSU cuts power
       - The maximum safe brightness level is stored in EEPROM.
       - If the PSU is overdrawn, a good PSU will handle the overload momentarily before cutting power.
+      -   A `max_brightness_limit` will be added to the sketch, serving as a hard limit based on the circuit wiring.

-  - **⚠️ Important:** Running Neopixels at high power requires:
+  - **⚠️ Important: ❌ NOT RECOMMENDED:** Running Neopixels at full power requires:
     - **Thicker (lower gauge) wiring** to handle the current safely.
     - **Proper fuses or circuit protection** to prevent overheating or damage.
-    - **❌ NOT RECOMMENDED:** If you need to run at such high power, consider using **12V Neopixel modules instead** to reduce current draw and wiring issues.
+    -  If you need to run at such high power, consider using **12V Neopixel modules instead** to reduce current draw and wiring issues.
     - 🔥**RISK OF FIRE IF NOT PROPERLY CONFIGURED** – Ensure you use appropriate fuses, wiring, and protection to avoid overheating and potential damage.
     - Reduces the lifespan of individual LEDs, especially for those that remain static.